-The Company holds investment in a wholly owned subsidiary Sonnedix Luxembourg Holdco 2 S.à r.l., incorporated in Luxembourg.
-Sonnedix Holdco Spain B.V. (the "parent company"), incorporated in Netherlands, owns 99.99% shares of the Company.
+The Company holds investment in a wholly owned subsidiary Sonnedix España EquityCo S.L. (formerly known as Vela Energy Equityco S.L.), which is incorporated in Spain.
+Sonnedix Luxembourg Holdco 1 S.C.A. (the parent), owns 100% shares of the Company and is controlled by Sonnedix Holdco Spain B.V., incorporated in Netherland.

-In accordance with the legal provisions in Title II of the Law of December 19, 2002, these annual accounts were presented on a non-consolidated basis for the approval of the shareholders during the Annual General Meeting.
+In accordance with the legal provisions in Title II of the Law of December 19, 2002, these annual accounts were presented on a non-consolidated basis for the approval of the shareholder during the Annual General Meeting.
 The Company has opted for an exemption conferred on it by the Article 1711-5 of the Luxembourg Company Law to draw up the consolidated financial statements, as the Group (the Company and its subsidiaries) is being consolidated in the financial statements of the entity Sonnedix España, S.L.U. (the "Ultimate parent"), which can be found at the registered office located at C/Principe de Vergara 108, 12th Floor, 28002 Madrid, Spain.
 Accordingly, these financial statements are the separate financial statements of the Company.